How to Make GIFs from 8mm and 16mm Home Movies

-These days you can’t avoid seeing animated GIFs on social media platforms.
-Or is it pronounced JIFs?
-Regardless of how you like to pronounce it, it’s fun to make your own GIFs from your old home movies to share with friends and family!
+Nowadays you can’t avoid seeing animated GIFs on social media platforms everywhere.
+But what if you could make GIFs of childhood memories from your old home movies to share with friends and family?
 It’s surprisingly easy and a lot of fun!
-Here’s how.
+Here’s how!

 Image Editing Software